-Today I'm going to share with you one secret that I've used for years to help inspire many of my songs that have been placed in TV shows, Film Trailers and Commercials.
+Today I'm going to share with you my #1 writing secret that I've used for years to help inspire many of my songs that have been placed in TV shows, Film Trailers and Commercials.

 I often hear musicians and songwriters say, "I'm writing for sync."
 But when I listen to their songs, they have nothing to do with sync.
 They're writing songs about dirt roads and Chevys (granted, I now live in Nashville, which is the home of country music... but I digress).
 The only time that a song about dirt roads and Chevys is ideal for a sync placement is when the scene involves a Chevy driving down a dirt road!

 When you're writing music for TV, you have to remember that the story is already being told visually.
 Your song doesn't need to tell the story... your song must compliment it!

 If You Want to Write for TV, You Should Write to TV.

 Over the years I've discovered one of the easiest ways to get started writing a song that's ideal for placement opportunities is to actually have a TV playing in your studio while you're writing.
 Just turn it on, and turn the volume off.

 What you're watching will play a major role in the type of song you create because the visuals, which include the pacing, emotion, action, and mood of the scene, will inspire what you're writing.

 With wireless streaming devices such as Roku and the Amazon Firestick, all you need is a TV with an HDMI port.
 Since virtually all of us have wireless internet in our homes, with these devices we can have instant FREE access to an unlimited number of TV shows and Films.

 While there are paid services like Netflix, Hulu, HBO or Disney Plus, the following FREE channels (known as apps on these devices) are where I like to go first depending on what style of music I'm in the mood to write.